 The course will focus on the mavericks, rebels and "outsiders" in literature who, for reasons of conscience or conviction, have acted in defiance of custom, authority, or accepted community standards.
 For transfer students, the course is designed to challenge and enrich the student by providing reading and discussion of selections from such writers as Ibsen, Shaw, Camus, Thurber, Hawthorne and Melville.
 Three papers required.
-Taught concurrently with English 071.
 Three hours lecture a week.
 Letter grade only.
 May not be offered each semester.
 Transfer Credit: CSU; UC.